 Prepare to be busy during your chat—your notifications will be blowing up and things will be moving super quickly.
-To make your life 100 times easier, scheduler the chat questions to go out automatically so that you can be in the moment and interacting with the participants in real time.
+To make your life easier, schedule the chat questions to go out automatically so that you can be in the moment and interacting with the participants in real time.

 When it comes to promoting your course, you don’t have to do all of the work yourself.
 Influencer marketing is a great way to get the word out to as large of an audience as possible.

-With influencer marketing you are going to connect with influencers in your space and have them promote your course for you.
+With influencer Twitter marketing, you’re going to connect with influencers in your space and have them promote your course for you.
 There are a few ways that you can go about this:

-- Be awesome and hope for the best: this is unreliable but it will likely happen organically.
-If you’re rocking peoples’ worlds with your awesome content a few of them are going to promote you because they think you’re great.
+Be consistent: Growth will likely happen organically.
+If you’re already producing good content, a few of your followers are going to promote you because they enjoy your content.

-- Ask: If you have friends in your space ask them to promote your course for you.
-Chances are a few of them will be more than happy to.
+Ask: If you have friends in your space ask them to promote your course for you.
+Chances are a few of them will be more than happy to help.

-You can find influencers in your sphere with the advanced search feature linked above, but Inbound is another great option!
+You can find influencers in your sphere with the advanced search feature linked above.

 Now that you know how to use Twitter to your marketing advantages, you can take the next step to drive your course sales and focus in on growing your audience.